seemywingz/lfg/README.md

 ### Chosing the Right Criteria -- Troubleshooting
 If you think yoy may be missing some chat messages, keep an eye on chat to see whats being said
 Did someone say `LF1M` and you were only matching on `LFM`?
 Matches are case-insensitive, so no need to add `DPS` and `dps` etc...
+If some Oprions UI elements aren't showinf up after an update, click the `Defaults` button to reset

 #### I'd love to hear your feedback, please leave comments or open tickets for feature requests and issues
 &nbsp;